foca13/AIDL_2019_project/README.md

 ## Introduction

-In this project we implemented a face detection and recognition neural networks.
-The goal of this project was to implement a system that, given The project was divided in two parts: a face detection part, in which given any picture with people (...) the network is able to detect the faces
+In this project we implemented face detection and recognition neural networks.
+The goal of this project was to implement a system that, given an input image, it would be able to detect the faces of the people in it and then recognize their identities.
+The project was divided in two parts: a face detection part where we tested two different algorithms in two different datasets and compared their accuracy, and an image recognition part.
-In the first part we tested and compared two facial detection algorithms using two different datasets, In the second part of the project, we implemented a siamese network with two VGGs
+In the first part of the project we selected already pipelined algorithms from open source projects and tested them; in the second part, we implemented a siamese network with two VGGs (architectures discussed in-depth in the Development section).
+Given two input facial images, we expect the network to be able to tell (with a certain degree of accuracy) whether the two images are of the same person or not.

 ## Development